AviatrixSystems/terraform-provider-aviatrix/docs/resources/aviatrix_spoke_ha_gateway.md

 ### Required
 * `cloud_type` - (Required) Type of cloud service provider, requires an integer value.
 Currently, only AWS(1), GCP(4), Azure(8), OCI(16), AzureGov(32), AWSGov(256), AWSChina(1024), AzureChina(2048), Alibaba Cloud(8192), AWS Top Secret(16384) and AWS Secret (32768) are supported.
-* `account_name` - (Required) This parameter represents the name of a Cloud-Account in Aviatrix controller.
 * `primary_gw_name` - (Required) Name of the primary gateway which is already or will be created before this Spoke HA Gateway.
-* `gw_name` - (Required) Name of the Spoke HA Gateway which is going to be created.
-* `gw_size` - (Required) Size of the Spoke HA Gateway instance.
-Example: AWS/AWSGov/AWSChina: "t2.large", Azure/AzureGov/AzureChina: "Standard_B1s", OCI: "VM.Standard2.2", GCP: "n1-standard-1".
 * `subnet` - (Required) A VPC Network address range selected from one of the available network ranges.
 Example: "172.31.0.0/20". **NOTE: If using `insane_mode`, please see notes [here](#insane_mode).**
 * `zone` - (Optional) Availability Zone.
 Required for GCP gateway.
 Example: "us-west1-c".
 * `availability_domain` - (Optional) Availability domain.
 Required and valid only for OCI.